LS102-summer2023/project-mishikakansal/writing/outline.md

 3.The project is divided into steps which will be considered as goals

-4.provide valuable insights and pratical applications of NLP for cybersecurity professionals
+4.provide valuable insights and pratical applications of NLP for cybersecurity professional

 * Related work